SnowPhoenix0105/OscilloscopeKernel/Documents/Documents.md

 * if the method or attribute of a certain class that behave the same as the super-class or behave just as the implemented interface requires, it will not be listed again in the document of this certain class.
 * `private` attribute, field, or method will not be listed. `protected` attribute and method will be special marked at the class's attribute-list or method-list.
 So, the attributes and methods that are listed without special mark are all `public`.
+* `protected` and `public` has no difference when it comes to the constructor of a abstract class, so `protected` will not be special marked on this occasion.
 * the time unit is defined with [Waves](#Wave\Waves).[UNIT_NUMBER_PRO_SECOND](#Wave\Waves\UNIT_NUMBER_PRO_SECOND). the defaute time unit is $\mu s$ but most of Systerm functions use $ms$ as the time unit, be careful!.